Abortion law: Comparative limits for countries with elective abortions

 Legal limits may not be directly comparable.
 Limits may be expressed in trimesters, months, weeks of pregnancy (implantation), weeks from fertilization, or weeks from last menstrual period (LMP).

 Countries with more restrictive laws

 According to a report by Women on Waves, approximately 25% of the world's population lives in countries with "highly restrictive abortion laws"—that is, laws which either completely ban abortion, or allow it only to save the mother's life.
-This category includes several countries in Latin America, Africa, the Middle East, the Asia-Pacific region, as well as Malta in Europe.
+This category includes several countries in Latin America, Africa, Asia and Oceania, as well as Andorra and Malta in Europe.
 The Center for Reproductive Rights report that "[t]he inability to access safe and legal abortion care impacts 700 million women of reproductive age."

 Some of the countries of Central America, notably El Salvador, have also come to international attention due to very forceful enforcement of the laws, including the incarceration of a gang-rape victim for homicide when she gave birth to a stillborn son and was accused of attempting an illegal abortion.

+El Salvador has some of the strictest abortion laws of any country.
+Abortion under all circumstances, including rape, incest, and risk to the mother's health, is illegal.
+Women can be criminalized and penalized to up to 40 years in prison after being found guilty of an abortion.
+El Salvador's abortion laws are so severe that miscarriages and stillbirths can sometimes be enough for conviction.
+The Inter-American Court has already ruled that El Salvador was responsible for the death of Manuela, who was sentenced to 30 years in prison in 2008 for aggravated homicide after suffering an obstetric emergency that resulted in her losing her pregnancy.